yoolk/liquid-documentation/filters/index.markdown

   </div>
 </div>

-In the example above, product is the object, title is its attribute, and upcase is the filter being applied.
+In the example above, product is the object, name is its attribute, and upcase is the filter being applied.

 Some filters require a parameter to be passed.